Should you pee after sex while trying to conceive? Is this a healthy move or a counter-productive one? Read on to find out.

 However, experts are not totally in agreement about how effective peeing after sex actually is at preventing UTIs.

-This study, for example, showed that while UTIs in women definitely appear to be linked to sexual activity, peeing after sex doesn’t necessarily serve to prevent them.
+One study showed that while UTIs in women definitely appear to be linked to sexual activity, peeing after sex doesn’t necessarily serve to prevent them.

 Other preventative strategies, such as wiping front to back and avoiding hot tubs and douching, may be more effective.